sunyinqi0508/AQuery2/README.md

 - Install python packages from **requirements.txt**

 **for arm64 macOS users**
-- In theory, AQuery++ could work on both native arm64 and x86_64 through Rosetta.
+- In theory, AQuery++ can work on both native arm64 and x86_64 through Rosetta.
 But for maximum performance, running native is preferred.
-- However, they can't be mixed up, i.e. make sure every component, `python` binary, `C++ compiler`, `monetdb` library and system commandline utilities such as `uname` should have the same architecture.
+- However, they can't be mixed up, i.e. make sure every component, `python` , `C++ compiler`, `monetdb` library and system commandline utilities such as `uname` should have the same architecture.
+- Use the script `./arch-check.sh` to check if relevant binaries all have the same architecture.
+- In the case where binaries have different architectures, install the software with desired architecture and make an alias or link to ensure the newly installed binary is referred to.
 - Because I can't get access to an arm-based mac to fully test this setup, there might still be issues.
 Please open an issue if you encounter any problems.

 ### Linux